David Hasler: Club

+Hasler joined his former club USV Eschen/Mauren in the summer of 2013.
+But, following a string of injuries, he announced his retirement from active football on 8 April 2014 and from then he played in the USV second or third teams in the lower leagues.

+International

 He made his international debut for the Liechtenstein U21 national team in April 2006 against Northern Ireland at 15 years and 11 months old.
 On 26 March 2008, Hasler was granted his first senior cap for the Liechtenstein national team against Malta.

-He joined former club USV Eschen/Mauren in 2013.
-Following a string of injuries, Hasler announced his retirement on 8 April 2014.